Premier Christian Radio: Medium wave AM

-It also broadcast on the Digital One national DAB multiplex, nationally on Freeview (channel 725), via its website, and via its mobile app.
-In 2016 it moved its DAB transmission to the SDL national multiplex which is lower cost but has less complete national coverage.
+The station was also broadcast on 1332 kHz in London, until July 2019.

 Digital DAB, Freeview and internet

 Premier Christian Radio was at first only available on medium wave in London.
-It later added broadcasts on the internet, Freeview channel 725 (UK and Ireland), Sky Digital (channel 0123, terminated 14 December 2012), Virgin Media (channel 968, terminated 6 May 2009) and London DAB - a national DAB broadcast was added later.
+It later added broadcasts on the internet via its website, via its mobile app, Freeview channel 725 (UK and Ireland), Sky Digital (channel 0123, terminated 14 December 2012), Virgin Media (channel 968, terminated 6 May 2009) and London DAB - a national DAB broadcast was added later.
 In 2006, the media group launched Premier.tv, one of the first Christian IPTV channels in the UK.

 Its 2007 application for a national DAB licence, as part of the National Grid Wireless consortium, was refused; Premier Radio said "almost 72,000 Premier listeners stepped up and made their voices heard in supporting the bid".
 In August 2009, Premier achieved its target of meeting the £650,000 yearly fee to broadcast on the national Digital One DAB multiplex and launched on the multiplex on 21 September 2009.
+In 2016, it moved its DAB transmission to the SDL national multiplex which is lower cost but has less complete national coverage.